zama-ai/concrete/docs/dev/explanation/compilation.md

 ## Overview of the numpy compilation process

 The compilation journey begins with tracing to get an easy to understand and manipulate representation of the function.
-We call this representation `Operation Graph` which is basically a Directed Acyclic Graph (DAG) containing nodes representing the computations done in the function.
+We call this representation `Computation Graph` which is basically a Directed Acyclic Graph (DAG) containing nodes representing the computations done in the function.
 Working with graphs is good because they have been studied extensively over the years and there are a lot of algorithms to manipulate them.
 Internally, we use [networkx](https://networkx.org) which is an excellent graph library for Python.

-The next step in the compilation is transforming the operation graph.
+The next step in the compilation is transforming the computation graph.
 There are many transformations we perform, and they will be discussed in their own sections.
-In any case, the result of transformations is just another operation graph.
+In any case, the result of transformations is just another computation graph.

-After transformations are applied, we need to determine the bounds (i.e., the minimum and the maximum values) of each intermediate result.
+After transformations are applied, we need to determine the bounds (i.e., the minimum and the maximum values) of each intermediate node.
 This is required because FHE currently allows a limited precision for computations.
 Bound measurement is our way to know what is the needed precision for the function.
-There are several approaches to compute bounds, and they will be discussed in their own sections.

-The final step is to transform the operation graph to equivalent `MLIR` code.
+The final step is to transform the computation graph to equivalent `MLIR` code.
 How this is done will be explained in detail in its own chapter.

 Once the MLIR is prepared, the rest of the stack, which you can learn more about [here](http://docs.zama.ai/), takes over and completes the compilation process.